 Developing guidelines for cancer screening is a multistep process.
-Panels of subject matter experts, such as those who make up the U.S. Preventive Services Task Force (USPSTF), meticulously review the available evidence and carefully weigh benefits of cancer screening against any potential harms before recommending if and at what age and risk level a person should start or stop cancer screening, for which cancer type, how frequently, and by which method.
+Panels of subject matter experts, such as those who make up the U.S. Preventive Services Task Force (USPSTF), meticulously review the available evidence and carefully weigh benefits of cancer screening against any potential harms before person should start or stop cancer screening, for which

 In the multistep process used by USPSTF for developing screening guidelines, anyone can nominate a new topic for review at any time.
 USPSTF reviews, selects, and prioritizes nominated topics based on relevance to and impact on disease prevention, primary care, and public health.
 USPSTF develops a research plan and posts a draft research plan on its website for public comments.
-USPSTF and Evidence-based Practice Center (EPC) review public Developed from (4).

-comments and revise the research plan as needed.
+USPSTF and Evidence-based Practice Center (EPC) review public comments and revise the research plan as needed.
 USPSTF posts the final research plan on its website.